oslokommune/ukeweb_designsystem/docs/bestPractices/README.md

 + Only changes the styling of a component.
 Should not add/remove elements

 An example usecase for a modifier could be for alternating the position of an element when using a component in a list.
 Lets say you have a component with a text block on the left side.
 In your list you want this block to be displayed on the right side for every other compoenent.
-In this case you could make a modifier called `.oka-m-textblock-right` and append this to all components that should have the textblock on the right side.
+In this case you could make a modifier called `.osg-m-textblock-right` and append this to all components that should have the textblock on the right side.

 ```json